-- 20.3 Candidates who fall no more than 2.5% below the minimum mark for a higher honours classification shall be eligible for review of their final classification; this review could include a viva voce examination or practical test or other mechanism appropriate to the discipline.
-Candidates whose marks are below the 2.5% borderline may be considered for a higher honours classification where the provisions in paragraph 20.5 apply. - 20.4 Where the Board of Examiners determines that a candidate should be awarded a higher honours classification extra marks should be applied to bring their final marks into the higher range.
-Detailed records of all decisions should be recorded in the minutes of the meeting of the Board. - 20.5 Candidates with mitigating circumstances are not subject to the borderline restrictions in paragraph 20.3 but should be considered individually.
-However, as a general principle, candidates whose marks are more than 5% below the borderline should not normally be raised to the next higher classification.
-Where the Board of Examiners determines that a higher honours classification should be awarded extra marks should be applied to bring the final marks into the higher range.
+- 21.3 Candidates who fall no more than 2.5% below the minimum mark for a higher honours classification shall be eligible for review of their final classification; this review could include a viva voce examination or practical test or other mechanism appropriate to the discipline.
+Candidates whose marks are below the 2.5% borderline may be considered for a higher honours classification where the provisions in paragraph 21.4 apply. - 21.4 Candidates with mitigating circumstances are not subject to the borderline restrictions in paragraph 21.3 but should be considered individually.
+However, as a general principle, candidates whose marks are more than 5% below the borderline should not normally be raised to the next higher classification. - 21.5 Detailed records of all decisions should be recorded in the minutes of the meeting of the Board.

-21 Honours and Pass Candidates
+22 Honours and Pass Candidates

-21.1 Candidates who complete the degree requirements will normally be candidates for Honours automatically.
+22.1 Candidates who complete the degree requirements will normally be candidates for Honours automatically.

-22 Aegrotat Provisions
+23 Aegrotat Provisions

-22.1 Where an application is made under the aegrotat provisions, the examiners should proceed in accordance with the regulations for the degree concerned.
+23.1 Where an application is made under the aegrotat provisions, the examiners should proceed in accordance with the regulations for the degree concerned.